Somalia: Car bomb in Mogadishu kills scores of people | DW | 28.12.2019

 A car bomb has exploded at a busy security checkpoint in Somalia's capital, killing scores of people.
 The city has suffered regular terrorist attacks in recent years.

-More than 30 people were killed in Mogadishu on Saturday when a car bomb was detonated at a busy security checkpoint in the Somali capital.
-A government spokesman warned the death toll will likely rise.
+At least 61 people were killed in Mogadishu on Saturday when a car bomb was detonated at a busy security checkpoint in the Somali capital.

 At least 90 civilians, mostly students, were injured in the blast at the security and taxation checkpoint, Mogadishu Mayor Omar Muhamoud told reporters at the scene.